andacg1/2800_202510_DTC01/README.md

-## AI & API USAGE
+## AI & API Usage
-- OpenAI API: Used for generating product descriptions and comparison summaries
+- OpenAI API: Used for generating product recommendations
 - Shopify Storefront API: Used for fetching product data and inventory
 - Shopify Admin API: Used for managing app settings and configurations